smallwat3r/vial-keymap/README.md

-# smallwat3r's keymap for 26 or 30 keys keebs
+# My keymap for 26-key keebs

-Colemak DH with some slight mod in order to accommodate 26 or 30 keys.
+Colemak DH with some slight mod in order to accommodate 26 keys.

 Highly relying on combos from the main layer.